evhub/coconut/FAQ.md

 ### Won't a transpiled language like Coconut be bad for the Python community?

 I certainly hope not!
 Unlike most transpiled languages, all valid Python is valid Coconut.
 Coconut's goal isn't to replace Python, but to _extend_ it.
 If a newbie learns Coconut, it won't mean they have a harder time learning Python, it'll mean they _already know_ Python.
 And not just any Python, the newest and greatest—Python 3.
 And of course, Coconut is perfectly interoperable with Python, and uses all the same libraries—thus, Coconut can't split the Python community, because the Coconut community _is_ the Python community.

-### I want to use Coconut in a production environment; how do I achieve maximum performance?

-First, you're going to want a fast compiler, so you should make sure you're using [`cPyparsing`](https://github.com/evhub/cpyparsing).
-Second, there are two simple things you can do to make Coconut produce faster Python: compile with `--no-tco` and compile with a `--target` specification for the exact version of Python you want to run your code on.
-Passing `--target` helps Coconut optimize the compiled code for the Python version you want, and, though [Tail Call Optimization](./DOCS.md#tail-call-optimization) is useful, it will usually significantly slow down functions that use it, so disabling it will often provide a major performance boost.

-### When I try to use Coconut on the command line, I get weird unprintable characters and numbers; how do I get rid of them?

-You're probably seeing color codes while using a terminal that doesn't support them (e.g. Windows `cmd`).
-Try setting the `COCONUT_USE_COLOR` environment variable to `FALSE` to get rid of them.

 ### I want to contribute to Coconut, how do I get started?